 The real culprit is the unsustainable rate of spending on Medicare, Medicaid and Social Security.
 Shoring up those safety-net programs is a task that Congress must eventually embrace.
 But there’s little chance of a grand solution before the sequester begins wreaking havoc on the budget.

 Despite the theatrics, lawmakers have found ways to work together to reduce spending.
 In fact, in the past two years, Congress has found more than $2 trillion in deficit reductions over the next decade.
-The deal in January to avert the fiscal cliff increased taxes on wealthy Americans.
+The in January to avert the fiscal cliff increased taxes on wealthy Americans.
 Meanwhile, the CBO’s recent deficit report shows spending will remain relatively stable, at about 22 percent of GDP, over the next decade.

 Congress has increasingly relied on short-term fixes for fiscal messes of their own creation.
 That’s no way to run a country.
 But neither, as Obama put it, is subjecting a weary nation to more “self-inflicted wounds.”
 Lawmakers can surely find $85 billion in cuts without goring the economy in the process.

 To contact the senior editor responsible for Bloomberg View’s editorials: David Shipley at firstname.lastname@example.org.